 Graduate Student Profile

-BS in Biotechnology, with a Minor in Mathematics, from Minnesota State University, Mankato
+BS in both Biotechnology and Microbiology, with a Minor in Mathematics, from Minnesota State University, Mankato

 My research focuses on the protozoan parasite Cryptosporidium parvum.
 C. parvum is a waterborne parasite affecting a wide range of hosts, infecting the intestinal epithelium causing the disease known as cryptosporidiosis.
 Usually self-limiting, cryptosporidiosis can be fatal for individuals who are immunocompromised or malnourished, as there are no effective drugs available for treatment of the disease.
 Understanding the complex C. parvumlife cycle, and what factors contribute to the infection processes, may provide novel anti-cryptosporidial drug therapies that can aid in the prevention of disease.